ErickMMuniz/five-minutes-of-contemplation/README.md

 # five-minutes-of-contemplation
-A photo galery of moments that one hour could be 60 + 5 minutes.
+A photo galery of moment.